-Welcome to a guide on cosplay photography etiquette, and some of the legal stuff.
-First off, congratulations on showing interest in wanting to know more about etiquette and laws… These are the stuff that “normal people” will normally not give a sh*t about.
+Welcome to a sharing on cosplay photography etiquette and some of the legal stuff.
+First, congratulations on showing interest in wanting to know more about etiquette and laws.
+These are the stuff that “normal people” will not give a sh*t about.
 Just having some interest goes to show that you care.

-Well, I am personally not a lawyer, I don’t have a shiny halo over my head, nor have I attained level 99 nirvana.
-But as civilized human beings, there are common grounds that we all need to agree on, and we need to show each other respect.
-So here is the stuff that I reckon need some consideration.
+A quick disclaimer though – I am not a lawyer.
+Neither do I have a shiny halo over my head, nor have I attained level 99 nirvana.
+But as civilized human beings, there are common grounds and respect that we need to agree on.
 Read on!

 TABLE OF CONTENTS

-As much as some of these are “common sense”, it is sad to see certain cosplay photographers not even have basic courtesy nor respect.
-Convention or private shoots, here are some stuff to take note of.
+As much as some of these are “common sense”, it is sad to see some cosplay photographers not even have basic courtesy or respect.
+Convention or private shoots, here are some things to take note of.

 1) ASK FOR PERMISSION BEFORE SHOOTING

-Yes, cosplayers go to a convention (or shoot) willing to be photographed.
+Yes, cosplayers go to conventions (or organized shoots) willing to be photographed.
 But that does not mean that we can “ambush” them when they are resting or taking a toilet break.
 It does not hurt to ask for permission first.

-Also, some cosplayers may have printed out their Twitter handle/Facebook page on a placard.
+Also, some cosplayers may have printed out their social media page on a placard.
 It is also kind of a courtesy call to ask them if they are willing to be tagged online – Even if it is an obvious answer.
 I usually use this as an opportunity to exchange contacts as well.

 2) FACING REJECTIONS

-If a cosplayer rejects a shoot request, then just let it be.
-They could be going out for lunch, need to answer a call, need some rest, need to attend to an emergency – It could be anything.
+If a cosplayer rejects a request for a shoot, then just let it be.
+They can be going out for lunch, need to answer a call, get some rest, attend to an emergency, or do whatever else private matters.
 Respect that, nothing to lose anyway.

 3) COSPLAY IS NOT CONSENT